jakubrohleder/angular-jsonapi/README.md

 `collection.hasErrors()`

-Returns true or false wether collection has errors or not, they can be handled as any other error.
+Returns true or false whether collection has errors or not, they can be handled as any other error.
 [Read more](#errors)

 ## Object